-The last year has been an incredibly challenging time for the whole country – and the most extraordinary period in the history of the NHS.
-So much has changed.
+So much has changed over the last two years.
 Not least in our hospitals, where our remarkable NHS colleagues have fought Covid-19 on the front line – and in doing so, saved countless lives.

-But there are also many others who have played an important role in supporting our hospitals through this unprecedented time: the hundreds of volunteers who delivered emergency supplies to NHS staff; the local businesses and community groups who donated food and drink to the front line; and the thousands of donors and fundraisers whose generosity and goodwill enabled us to provide an effective response to the pandemic.
+But there are also many others who have played an important role in supporting our hospitals through this unprecedented time: the hundreds of volunteers who delivered emergency supplies to NHS staff; the local businesses and community groups who donated food and drink to the front line; and the thousands of donors and fundraisers whose generosity and goodwill enabled us to provide extra support for our hospitals in response to the pandemic.

 During this challenging time, we’ve channelled this outpouring of kindness into vital wellbeing support for NHS staff and a better hospital experience for thousands of patients.

 Scroll down to see how our Covid-19 response has made a real difference to NHS staff and patients.
-And if you'd like to read more, click here.
+And if you'd like to find out more, click here to read our Covid-19 Impact Report.

-At the peak of the pandemic, Imperial College Healthcare was among the busiest NHS trusts in England, treating more than 1,900 patients with Covid-19 between March and August 2020.
+At the peak of the pandemic's first wave, Imperial College Healthcare was among the busiest NHS trusts in England, treating more than 1,900 patients with Covid-19 between March and August 2020.

 Responding to this extraordinary challenge required a dramatic reorganisation of services and staff.
 Within a few weeks, the Trust doubled its intensive care bed capacity and redeployed hundreds of staff members to new roles.